DoganCK/em/_posts/2020-8-02-linear-regression.md

 It's worth tweaking a little bit more, though.

 ## Root Mean Squared Error
 Since we squared all the errors in the last step and took their sum, we've blown things out of proportion a little bit.
 Moreover, the unit of error is also the square of the unit of the original measurement of the dependent variable, so there's a mismatch there.
-We can fix these things by calculating the mean error and taking the sqaure root of it.
+We can fix these things by calculating the mean error and taking the square root of it.

 $\newcommand\RMSE{\mathit{RMSE}}$

 $$\RMSE = \sqrt{\frac{\SSE}{n}}$$

-Okay, so in this setup section we've come up with a rigorous way of evaluating fitness of a line for some dots.
+Okay, so in this setup section we've come up with a rigorous way of evaluating the fitness of a line for some dots.
 I want you to note that the most crucial step that we've taken here is the first one where we defined error as the vertical distance between the actual data and the fitted line.
 The rest is housekeeping.
 Next, we're going to try to find the *best* possible line that fits a set of dots.

-But before we do all that, have a go below, try to fit a line by eyeballing it and then by paying attention to the computed values that we just defined.
+But before we do all that, have a go below, try to fit a line by eyeballing it, and then by paying attention to the computed values that we just defined.

 <div id="linregress1"></div>
-<script src="/assets/js/linregress1.js"></script>
 <div align="center"><i>The left-hand handle modifies the intercept, the right-hand one modifies the slope.</i></div>

 # Finding the Best Fit